Get Funding & Stay in Control

 Step 7: Explore Apple Music for Artists

 Similarly to Spotify for Artists, Apple offers a dedicated platform called Apple Music for Artists, which allows you to track your song’s performance, view listener demographics, and get insights on streams, purchases, and Shazam data.
+These analytics tools help you measure your audience engagement and track the effectiveness of your promotional efforts.
 Here’s how to set it up:

 • Sign up for Apple Music for Artists on the official website.